aqdasahmed106/Radiology_Imaging_Assistant/readme.txt

-this is our hackprix repo
+this is our hackprix repo hackathon